KEYNOTE SPEAKER: The Hon. Penny Wensley, National Soils Advocate

 Working at Wurzer Unwelt GmbH, Johannes Schlosser is experienced in environmental engineering, project management, regulatory compliance, client communication, and business development.
 As an environmental engineering company, Wurzer Unwelt GmbH provides services related to waste management, composting process and renewable energy.
 Johannes Schlosser has a focus on composting and organic processing, competencies in designing and implementing composting systems, composting science and technology, client education and training, monitoring and evaluation, and compliance / regulations.

 Rowan Williams - Regional Market Development Manager for Biopolymers, ecoflex,/ecovio, BASF Asia Pacific

 Rowan is the Regional Market Development Manager for Biopolymers, ecoflex,/ecovio for BASF Asia Pacific.
 Rowan has more than 30 years’ experience in Asia Pacific in the agricultural, packaging, mining and general manufacturing industries, in roles spanning marketing, sales and operations.
 He is currently the President of the Australasian Bioplastics Association and also a Director of the Australian Organics Recycling Association Limited

-Thank you to our 2022 Conference Sponsors
+Thank you to our 2024 Conference Supporters

 AORA would like to acknowledge our National Sponsors who play an active role in realising our vision: